dnsimple/dnsimple-support/content/articles/requesting-comodo-certificate.markdown

 1. Log into your DNSimple account.
 1. If the domain is not already in your account, follow the instructions to [add a domain without transferring it](/articles/adding-domain).
 1. If the domain is already in your account, on the top-nav menu click the <label>Domains</label> tab, locate the relevant domain and click on the name to access the domain page.
-1. Scroll to the certificate section.
-Click <label>Get an SSL Certificate</label> to start the order.
+1. Select the SSL Certificates tab and click <label>Get an SSL Certificate</label> to start the order.
+1. Click <label>Continue</label> under the Comodo SSL option.
 1. Follow the instructions to request the certificate.

     1. [Read this article](/articles/ssl-certificate-names) to determine the appropriate host name of your SSL certificate.